appsody/website/content/docs/using-appsody/building-and-deploying.md

 appsody deploy -t <mynamespace/myrepository[:tag]> --push-url <registry-url:PORT>
 ```

-In the case where the push and pull registry have to be different such as internal and external urls, use the following command:
 If you are specifying different push and pull registries, for example, you might want to push to an external registry and pull from an internal registry, use the following command:
 ```
 appsody deploy -t <mynamespace/myrepository[:tag]> --push-url <external-registry-url:PORT> --pull-url <internal-registry-url:PORT>
 ```
+> Note: The pull registry url gets injected into the deployment manifest for Kubernetes to pull the correct image.

 ### Deploying multiple projects
 If you are running multiple Appsody projects on your workstation, you can use `appsody deploy` and `appsody operator` commands to get them deployed to a Kubernetes cluster.
 However, make sure that you run these commands one at a time, because those commands create temporary files that might lead to conflicts if created concurrently.